War of the Breton Succession: Peace treaty

 King Charles V of France did not oppose the elevation of John, fearing that he might declare homage to Edward of England, his protector and former father-in-law (Mary having died in 1361).
 In addition, France was clearly depleted in the context of the Hundred Years' War.
-He therefore recognized the Duke, received his oath, and by this action won the friendship of the Breton nobility.
+He therefore recognized John as Duke.
+By this action, he won the friendship of the Breton nobility.
+In December 1366, he received the oath of the new duke who surprisingly did not pledge allegiance to Edward, recognizing Charles as his sovereign instead.

-The provisions of the treaty were later repudiated by the Montfortists when a later Duke, John V, Duke of Brittany was kidnapped by the Penthièvres in 1420, in violation of the treaty.
+The provisions of the treaty were later repudiated by the Montfortists when a later duke, John V, Duke of Brittany was kidnapped by the Penthièvres in 1420, in violation of the treaty.
 The Montfortists declared that the treaty had been broken, and as such were no longer required to accept its succession provisions.
 This became significant when Francis II, Duke of Brittany failed to produce a male heir, allowing the duchy to pass to his daughter Anne of Brittany in 1488.